thephez/backup-readme/core/markdown/core-api-ref-remote-procedure-calls-wallet.md

   "warning": ""
 }
 ```
-[block:callout]
-{
-  "type": "info",
+> 📘
+>
-  "body": "In the example above, a new directory named `new-wallet` was created in the current data directory (`~/.dashcore/testnet3/`).
-This new directory contains the wallet.dat file and other related wallet files for the new wallet."
+> In the example above, a new directory named `new-wallet` was created in the current data directory (`~/.dashcore/testnet3/`).
+This new directory contains the wallet.dat file and other related wallet files for the new wallet.
-}
-[/block]

 *See also*

 * [LoadWallet](core-api-ref-remote-procedure-calls-wallet#loadwallet): loads a wallet from a wallet file or directory.